-While one would think that managers would recognize the value in providing good training to their agents, these managers will oftentimes believe that good training is important, but when it comes time to spend money on the training, they’re not interested.
-So as a result the agent will oftentimes be left with trying to ask questions of the manager when they’re not busy, or trying to ask questions of other agents in the office.
+While one would think that managers would recognize the value in providing good hands-on education to their agents, these managers will oftentimes believe that this is important, but when it comes time to actually spend money on it, they’re oftentimes not interested.
+So as a result the agent will then be left with trying to ask questions of the manager whenever they’re not busy, or trying to ask questions of other agents within the office.

-The larger national brokerage firms with offices in the major cities will oftentimes have some kind of training, but it’s not necessarily the kind of training that the agents will be thrilled with, and one of the reasons for this is because the training may be organized by someone who is responsible for training throughout the entire organization, including training all of the staff people, and the person in charge of training has oftentimes never worked as a commercial real estate agent themselves.
+The larger national brokerage firms with offices in the major cities will oftentimes have some kind of training, but it’s not necessarily the kind that the agents will be thrilled with, and one of the reasons for this is because the education may be organized by someone who is responsible for training throughout the entire organization, including for all of the staff people, and the person in charge of doing this has oftentimes never even worked as a commercial real estate agent themselves.

-So for someone who is brand new in the business, this can represent very good training for them, and if they end up going to a firm that doesn’t offer this kind of team experience, maybe they can still pair-up with a senior broker to work along with them.
-Oftentimes veteran brokers are so overwhelmed with working on transactions and trying to generate even more of them, that they could really use some assistance from someone working along with them.
-But at the same time these same brokers don’t often take the time to go out and find someone to work with them in this capacity, and you showing up in an office might provide the perfect opportunity for them to then partner up with you.
+So for someone who is brand new in the business, this can represent a very good opportunity for them, and if they end up working for a firm that doesn’t offer them this kind of a team experience, maybe they can still pair-up with a senior broker and work along with them.
+With this in mind, oftentimes veteran brokers are so overwhelmed with working on transactions and trying to generate even more business, that they could really use some assistance from someone working along with them.
+But at the same time, these same brokers don’t often take the time to go out and find someone to work along with them in this capacity, and you showing up in an office might provide the perfect opportunity for them to then hire you and partner up with you.

-However, even veteran brokers will recognize at some times that they need some additional commercial real estate training to take their own business to the next level, and that’s when they may choose to hire a commercial real estate coach, who will focus specifically on the broker’s business, point out what exactly needs to be changed about the business to take the broker to the next level of production, and then provide the focus, game plan, and the accountability to the broker to make it all happen.
+In addition, even veteran brokers will recognize at some times that they need some additional training to take their own business to the next level, and that’s when they may choose to hire a commercial real estate coach, who will focus specifically in on the broker’s business, point out what exactly needs to be changed about the business to take the broker to the next level of production, and then provide the focus, the game plan, and the accountability to the broker to make it all happen.